winterland1989/stdio/README.md

 + Why not foundation?

 The array type in foundation is a sum type, which is unreasonable.
 And the abuse of type class/family is only a comlication IMO.

++ What about `mmap`?

+Well, `mmap` certainly has its usage, but export `mmap` via pure data structures, e.g. `ByteString` is not a good idea IMO.
+Take a look at `System.IO.FD` module, the plan is to define a `MMap` data type and provide `FD/DiskFD` instance for it.

 + What about FFI with `Bytes` in stdio?